JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 ![WebDriver Protocol](/src/assets/BrowserAutomationProtocol/images/webdriver_ill.jpg)

+Learn more about the protocol at [W3C WebDriver](https://w3c.github.io/webdriver/)

 ### Chrome DevTools Protocol

 The Chrome DevTools Protocol (CDP) is a debugging protocol used by Chromium based browsers such as Chrome, Edge, Opera, etc. Although it is not designed for testing purpose, it is a great tool for automating the browser and some automation tools such as puppeteer and playwright have proven that.